austin-206/lyra-echo/docs/index.md

 ---

-# How to Read This Documentation
+## How to Navigate This Documentation

 - **Design Reference** describes the system’s architecture and long-term roadmap
 - **Governance** contains the full policy suite, safety framework, and a risk management program geared toward the use of generative intelligence